-English learners (ELs) with disabilities, also called English language learners (ELLs) with disabilities, include students who are progressing toward English language proficiency and who have disabilities for which they receive services or supports through an Individualized Education Program (IEP) or 504 accommodation plan.
-In grades K-12, ELs with IEPs account for about 11% of all students with IEPs in the 2016-17 school year, according to the U.S. Department of Education.
-ELs with IEPs include those students –
+English learners with disabilities include students who are progressing toward English language proficiency and who have disabilities for which they receive services or supports through an Individualized Education Program (IEP) or 504 accommodation plan.
+In grades K-12, English learners with IEPs account for about 11% of all students with IEPs in the 2017-18 school year, according to the U.S. Department of Education.
+English learners with IEPs include those students –

 - whose native language is other than English or whose English language proficiency has been affected by another language or languages as a result of bilingualism/multilingualism, regardless of whether they were born in the United States or abroad,

 - whose difficulties in speaking, listening, reading, or writing in the English language may be sufficient to deny them the ability to successfully achieve in classrooms where the language of instruction and assessment is English, and

 - whose disabilities represent one or more disability categories (autism, deaf blind, developmental delay, emotional disturbance, hearing impairment and deafness, intellectual disability, multiple disabilities, other health impairment, orthopedic impairment, specific learning disability, speech language impairment, traumatic brain injury, and visual impairment and blindness).